csswizardry/csswizardry.github.com/case-studies-bskyb.md

 internal workshops, performance engineering, and more.

-One of my first tasks when I joined Sky was to rebuild the front-end of [Sky Bet](http://www.skybet.com/), for which I was front-end lead.
+One of my first tasks when I joined Sky was to rebuild the front-end of [Sky Bet](http://www.skybet.com/), for which I was the sole front-end developer.
 From there on in, I steered the majority of decisions regarding how we should go about building our UIs.
-This took the guise of:
+This took the form of:

 * Building internal frameworks and UI Toolkits for other developers to implement.
 * Providing a design–development bridge, and handling des–dev relations.